• Home

 • Preventing conflict and supporting justice and peace-building processes

-We work in partnership with Caritas Lebanon to provide primary healthcare, psychosocial support and other vital services to migrants and refugees, as well as to vulnerable Lebanese people.
+Our work in partnership with Caritas Lebanon provides primary healthcare, psychosocial support and other vital services to migrants, refugees and vulnerable Lebanese people.

-• Met immediate basic needs (health, shelter and protection)
+• Meet immediate basic health, shelter and protection needs

-• Empowered people to take their rightful place at the heart of the country’s renewal[1]
+• Empower people to take their rightful place at the heart of the country’s renewal

 These young women and men study and map sources of conflict; organize inclusive community projects; engage people in dialogue with authorities; document human rights violations; and, facilitated by our projects and networks, raise their voices in local, regional and international arenas.